 Upwards of 400 separate species of birds can be found around or near the lake, and it’s not uncommon for bird watchers to spot 100 or more species in a single day.
 I was really excited about the possibility of seeing lots of birds because I love bird watching and photography.
 We were incredibly fortunate that our guide Ricky was an expert in birdwatching.
 He was able to spot many birds we couldn’t even see on first look, and get us very close so I could photograph them.
 He had an extensive knowledge of nearly all the birds in the park and knew both the common and Latin names for most of them.

 The area around the lake is teeming with all kinds of wildlife besides birds.
 Leopards, cheetahs, elephants, blue monkeys, gazelles, hippopotami, Masai giraffe and impala were in abundance all across the park.
-Below is a gallery of just some of the wonderful scenes I captured during our short visit there.

 We took our lunch in a grove of acacia trees overlooking a large pond.
 Even though the day was warm and humid, there were nice breezes and good shade from the acacias which helped cool us down.

 While we were only planning to be there for a few hours, we could have easily made this a longer trip and maybe incorporated an overnight stay.
 Had we done that, we would have had the ability to head out right before (or shortly after) the sunrise and catch the animals as they began their day.

 In the event you choose to stay in or around Lake Manyara, there are plenty of great lodging options in the area.
 These options include everything from basic lodging up to luxury locations with lots of nice amenities.
 After a day out in nature trekking around, it’s awfully nice to come back to a great shower, a comfy bed to relax on, and a nice dinner with the beverage of your choice.